transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 ## Advanced options
 {: #ibp-console-govern-update-channel-available-parameters-advanced}

 By clicking the box under advanced options, users can access parameters that users should take caution in updating.
 Note that if you are attempting to change any parameter that requires the signature of ordering service admins (for example, the **Block cutting parameters** or **ordering service consenters**) and are one of the ordering service admins on this channel, you will see a field for the ordering service organization.
 Select the MSP of the relevant ordering service organization from the drop-down list (if you are not an ordering service admin, the MSP will have to be exported to you).
-If you are not an admin of the ordering service organization, you can still make a request to change one of the block cutting parameters, but the request will be sent, and will need to be signed, by an ordering service admin.
+If you are not an admin of the ordering service organization, you can still make a request to change one of the block cutting parameters, but the request must be signed by an ordering service admin.

 If the signature of an ordering service org admin is required, you will not see a pending tile for the channel in your console until the ordering service org has signed the request.
 When you see the tile, you can join your peer to it.
 {:tip}

 * **Capabilities**.
-If you're unfamiliar with capabilities, see [Channel capabilities](https://hyperledger-fabric.readthedocs.io/en/release-1.4/capabilities_concept.html){: external} in the Fabric documentation.
+If you're unfamiliar with capabilities, check out [Channel capabilities](https://hyperledger-fabric.readthedocs.io/en/release-1.4/capabilities_concept.html){: external} in the Fabric documentation.
+Note that there is a strict relationship between the Fabric version of your nodes and the levels of certain capabilities that must be followed to ensure that nodes do not crash and desired functionalities are available.
 Currently, only **application** and **orderer** capabilities can be set during channel creation.
 For information about **channel** capabilities (which are a level of capabilities that span both ordering nodes and peers and do not refer to "capabilities on the channel") and how to change them, check out the [Capabilities](#ibp-console-govern-capabilities) section below.

 * **Block cutting parameters**.
 These fields determine the conditions under which the ordering service cuts a new block.
 For information on how these fields affect when blocks are cut, see the [Block cutting parameters](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-orderer-tuning-batch-size) section below.
 Note that changing these parameters will require the signature of an ordering service admin.
 If you are an ordering service admin, you can sign this update using the **Ordering service organization** panel.